 The Koppers Inc. revolving credit facility agreement provides for a revolving credit facility of up to \$300.0 million at variable rates.
 Borrowings under the revolving credit facility are secured by a first priority lien on substantially all of the assets of Koppers Inc. and its material domestic subsidiaries.
 The revolving credit facility contains certain covenants for Koppers Inc. and its restricted subsidiaries that limit capital expenditures, additional indebtedness, liens, dividends, investments or acquisitions.
 In addition, such covenants give rise to events of default upon the failure by Koppers Inc. and its restricted subsidiaries to meet certain financial ratios.
-Commitment fees totaled \$1.3 million in 2010, \$1.8 million in 2009 and \$0.6 million in 2008 and are charged to interest expense.
-The weighted average interest rate on this borrowing was 2.49 percent at December 31, 2009.
+Commitment fees totaled \$1.1 million in 2011, \$1.3 million in 2010 and \$1.8 million in 2009 and are charged to interest expense.

-As of December 31, 2010, the Company had \$252.4 million of unused revolving credit availability for working capital purposes after restrictions from certain letter of credit commitments and other covenants.
-As of December 31, 2010, \$13.4 million of commitments were utilized by outstanding letters of credit.
+As of December 31, 2011, the Company had \$275.8 million of unused revolving credit availability for working capital purposes after restrictions from certain letter of credit commitments and other covenants.
+As of December 31, 2011, \$14.2 million of commitments were utilized by outstanding letters of credit.